jcheng2020-github/vexServo-for-a-claw-with-Vex-2-Wire-Motor-393-control/ARCS_arduino_sketch_JCHENG2020_REVISED/README.md

 ## Instructions to setup ARCS program:
 * Connect Arduino Mega 2560 to a Windows PC computer by a USB cable.
 And burn Arduino Mega 2560 script `ARCS_arduino_sketch_JCHENG2020_REVISED` in the Arduino Mega 2560 (gripper)
 * Run Chris Annin's ARCS program `AR4 HMI interface 1.3 exe` for AR4 form page: https://www.anninrobotics.com/downloads,
-setup the COM port for Arduino Mega 2560, activate xbox controller control mode.
-Then the user is able to control the open and close of the gripper by pushing and releasing the start button of the Xbox controller.
+set up the COM port for Arduino Mega 2560, and activate Xbox controller control mode.
+Then the user will be able to control the opening and closing of the gripper by pushing and releasing the start button of the Xbox controller.